|Closing Market Price||$8.08|

 3 Represents the amount of financial leverage the Fund currently employs as a percentage of total Fund assets.

-4 Expense ratios are annualized and reflect the funds operating expense, excluding interest expense, or in the case of a fund with a fee waiver, net operating expense, as of the most recent annual or semi-annual report.
-The expense ratio, based on common assets, including interest expense was 2.45%.
+4 Expense ratios are annualized and reflect the Fund’s operating expense, including interest expense, or in the case of a fund with a fee waiver, net operating expense, as of the most recent annual or semi-annual report.
+The expense ratio, based on common assets, excluding interest expense was 2.06%.

 The Fund’s investment objective is to seek current income and current gains from trading securities, with a secondary objective of long-term capital appreciation.